matt-paul/CV/README.md

 #### Business Analysis and Improving Productivity

  -  Reduced brochure creation time from average of 6 months to 5 weeks .
-Due to new business requirements, I re-evaluated the catalogue creation process, and identified a solution that allowed far greater automation of much of the process, and ongoing continual incremental updates and reprints with an internal lead time of 1 week.
+Due to new business requirements, I re-evaluated the catalogue creation process, and identified a solution that allowed far greater automation and ongoing continual incremental updates.

  - Managed the business requirements, product development and implemtation of a new proof of delivery and vehicle tracking system with both internal and external developers that allowed the company to track deliveries and automate a process that had previously been paper based.
 This resulted in 20% less administration and processing per delivery whilst offering improved customer service. www.podfather.com